plone/Installers-UnifiedInstaller/README.rst

 Documentation
 -------------

-Full documentation for end users can be found in the ``/docs`` directory of this repository, and is also available at http://docs.plone.org/foo/bar (TODO: establish final URL in Plone 5 docs)
+Full documentation for end users can be found in the ``/docs`` directory of this repository, and is also available at http://docs.plone.org/manage/installing/installation.html#installing-plone-using-the-unified-unix-installer.

 Contribute